-Criteria Commodity coverage Operational coverage % of total production/ consumption covered by commitment Commitment timeframe Please explain High Conservation Value (HCV) management Avoidance of land area under Timber Direct operations and supply chain 100% No timeframe While our Sustainable Timber Procurement Policy and corresponding Action Plan do not make an overt commitment to reduce or remove deforestation and forest degradation from our supply chain, we have committed to not sourcing timber-based products from five key forest types: • Forests or forest product suppliers that do not comply with all relevant national and international legislation relating to the trade in

-Criteria Commodity coverage Operational coverage % of total production/ consumption covered by commitment Commitment timeframe Please explain conservation forest products. • High Conservation Value Forests where these are recognised nationally or regionally, unless these forests are progressing towards credible forest certification. • Protected areas where harvesting operations are not complementary to responsible forest management.
+Criteria Commodity coverage Operational coverage % of total production/ consumption covered by commitment Commitment timeframe Please explain High Conservation Value (HCV) management Avoidance of land area under conservation Certification Other: Please see explanation box.
+Timber Direct operations and supply chain 100% No timeframe While our Sustainable Timber Procurement Policy and corresponding Action Plan do not make an overt commitment to reduce or remove deforestation and forest degradation from our supply chain, we have committed to not sourcing timber-based products from five key forest types: 1.
+Forests or forest product suppliers that do not comply with all relevant national and international legislation relating to the trade in forest products.
+2. High Conservation Value Forests where these are recognised nationally or regionally, unless these forests are progressing towards credible forest certification.
+3. Protected areas where harvesting operations are not complementary to responsible forest management.
+4. Natural forests which are currently being converted to other land uses, or converted natural forests, unless legitimately and credibly certificated.
+5. Forests which are in areas of armed conflict or